balt-dev/stardust/README.txt

 - *T, for some type T - a pointer to a value of type T
 - T[], for some type T - a pointer to a dynamically sized array, essentially just a struct containing a uint and arbitrarily many T's
 - ?[] - a dynamically sized array of nothing in particular, array equivalent of *?
-- (A, B, ...) - a pointer to a function, taking types and returning nothing
+- function (A, B, ...) - a pointer to a function, taking types and returning nothing
-- (A, B, ...) -> C - a pointer to a function, taking types and returning something
+- function (A, B, ...) -> C - a pointer to a function, taking types and returning something

 Items:
 - import